The 2026 Guide to Living in Greece for Expats

 - Proof of current medical insurance coverage in Greece

-After living in Greece for 7 years with the Greece Golden Visa you can apply for citizenship.
+After living in Greece for seven years with the Greece Golden Visa, you can apply for citizenship.

-Greece also has a retiree initiative to draw in retirees that promises if you shift your tax residence to Greece, you will be taxed a 7% flat tax rate.
+Greece also has a retiree initiative to draw in retirees that promises that if you shift your tax residence to Greece, you will be taxed at a 7% flat tax rate.

 To receive a full pension in Greece, you must be at least 62 years old and have completed 40 insurance years in Greece.